 - 1. Foot thongs, flip-flops, beach sandals, Crocs sandals, and slippers. - 2.
 Baseball hats, visors, bandanas, caps, or beanies. - 3.
 Underarms must be covered, so no tank tops or spaghetti strap tops.
 No tube tops or belly revealing shirts. - 4.
-Pajama tops or bottoms or any other type of clothing made of cotton/pajama-like material. - 5.
-Athleisure wear, sportswear, and athletic wear such as, spandex, gym, yoga, or biking pants or shorts. - 6.
+Sweatpants that are cotton or pajamas material. - 5.
+Spandex biking shorts, leggings, or athletic gear.
+(If leggings are worn, they must be worn with a top that is at least fingertip length to fully cover the front and back of the human wearing it). - 6.
+Hooded sweatshirts. - 7.
+Shorts and/or skirts that fall 3 inches above the knee. - 8.
 Sunglasses we want to see your beautiful eyes.